John Bovee Dods

+Moving to Brooklyn for his psychiatric practice, Dods became well known as a debunker of early Spiritualism, and published a book claiming to give a medical explanation for spiritualist phenomena.
+In 1855 he again had a vision of a host of dead relatives who, in his account, gave him accurate information about their deaths and illnesses in his family.
+He wrote that he tried to explain this as a naturalistic phenomenon but only had more and more visions, and was deluged with questions about his personal experiences when he tried to defend his views in public.
+From 1856 he became a practicing spiritualist.
+He moved to Massachusetts where he preached, wrote, and founded a school.

-His Universalist preaching in Massachusetts was short lived.
-He began to theorize that animal magnetism put humans in touch with the divine, and in some ways was a precursor of New Thought theories.
-He published his book Spirit Manifestations in 1854, and officially became a spiritualist.
+As a result of the public questioning, Dods began to theorize that mesmerism put humans in touch with the divine.
+His resulting theology was in some ways was a precursor of New Thought theories.
 Dods became one of the more well known mesmerists in New England, along with others such as La Roy Sunderland, Joseph Rodes Buchanan, and Phineas Parkhurst Quimby.

-Dods was a prolific writer.
+Before the revelation of his Spiritualism, Dods had been a prolific writer.
 He published works such as Twenty-Four Short Sermons on the Doctrine of Universal Salvation (1832), Thirty Sermons (1840), Six Lectures on the Philosophy of Mesmerism (1849), The Philosophy of Electrical Psychology (1850), Immortality Triumphant (1852), and Spirit Manifestations: Examined and Explained (1854).